fahmidur/reciprosody/README.md

 The code is written and maintained by [Syed Reza](http://syedreza.org).

-The Speech Lab @ Queens College is run by [Dr. Andrew Rosenberg](http://eniac.cs.qc.cuny.edu/andrew/) who also presides over this project.
+The Speech Lab @ Queens College is run by [Dr. Andrew Rosenberg](http://eniac.cs.qc.cuny.edu/andrew/) who presides over this project.
+The following is an excerpt from Dr. Rosenberg's original proposal:

+> Prosody researchers at CUNY, Columbia and MIT are developing Reciprosody, a web source of prosodically annotated data and tools for analysis.
+Reciprosody makes critical resources for the study and teaching of prosody available to a growing and diverse population of researchers, students, and technologists.
+This website hosts data in any language, annotated under any prosody standard.
+The only restriction for hosting data in the repository is that it must be made freely available for academic and educational activities.

+> Reciprosody is not merely a passive repository, but an active resource for researchers and educators to communicate with each other on a regular basis.
+This enables the resource to be a center not only for annotated data, but information and support related to ongoing prosody research.